Explore the river Lot

 - Two small oars (“just in case”)

 - Five life vests

 - Petrol (main tank and reserve) with plenty of fuel

-- The river Lot is a broad flowing river fringed by fields, woodland and little villages.
+- The river Lot is a wide, flowing river fringed by fields, woodland and small villages.
 It is rarely busy so is a tranquil haven for everyone – not just fishermen!

-- Boats transported by our guests may be launched from the municipal ramp opposite Les Séchoirs.
+- Boats being used by our guests may be launched from the municipal ramp opposite Les Séchoirs.

 - With 13km of open river upstream to Castelmoron, guests have a beautiful stretch to enjoy with places to fish and/or moor and visit the local markets or enjoy a picnic lunch.

 - Slightly larger boats may proceed through the lock at Castelmoron and explore the many villages along the way – with the chance to moor up and explore.

 - The river Lot is rich in wildlife with many species of birds, fish and butterflies and is perfect for those who enjoy birdwatching, photography and sketching.

 - There are some lovely walks to enjoy along the river bank including a couple from Les Séchoirs.